Pensions

 How the Simplified Method Works

-As the name implies, the Simplified Method provides a simpler way to calculate your pension.
+As the name implies, the Simplified Method provides a more straightforward way to calculate your pension.
 Instead of dealing with actuary tables, you’ll use the Simplified Method worksheet to determine how much of your retirement income is taxable.

 Bottom Line

 Are annuities taxable?
 The answer depends on a variety of factors.
-We recommend working with a qualified financial advisor who can help you determine how much you’ll owe in taxes and how you can best maximize your income to enjoy retirement.
+We recommend working with a qualified financial advisor who can help you determine how much you’ll owe in taxes and how to maximize your income to enjoy retirement.

 Frequently asked questions